HumanEngineering/mobileChallengeGraph/readme.md

 ## Task Description:

-Develop a frontend mobile app that fetches temperature data for Helsinki from the OpenWeatherMap API, visualizes the data into a graph, and allows users to change the timespan of the graphs displayed data in one day increments.
+Develop a frontend mobile app that fetches temperature data for Helsinki from the OpenWeatherMap API, visualizes the data into a graph and allows the user to change which days temperature the graph shows.
 The app should be built using React Native.

 Don’t spend more than 4 hours on the task.
-If everything cannot be done in time prioritise instead what feels most important to you.
-Tracking what you spent the time on is not necessary and you don't need to complete the task in one go.
+If everything cannot be done in time prioritize instead what feels most important to you.
+Tracking what you spent the time on is not necessary.

 Remember you can always reach out if you have any questions!